onflow/flow-interaction-template-service/README.md

 This project is open to be run by anyone.
 By forking this repository and deploying the API service, anyone can run an instance of FLIX and make Interaction Templates available for querying.

-The simplified structure makes it easier to deploy:
-- **No monorepo complexity** - single package to install and build
-- **Fast startup times** - direct code execution without nested builds
-- **Minimal dependencies** - only packages actually used
-- **Clear structure** - easy to understand and modify

 If you don't wish to operate your own instance of FLIX, you can use Flow's official instance at `https://flix.flow.com`.
 To add Interaction Templates to Flow's instance, follow the [Propose Templates](#propose) workflow above.

 ## Performance Characteristics